andreachiara/andreachiara.github.io/readme.md

 ### [FTDI programmer for ESP8266](/FTDItoFlash.html)
 Electronics project detailing how to build an auto-reset, auto-program board.
-This allowa to program the bare esp8266 chip needing only the FTDI board as anotherr component
+This allows to program the bare esp8266 chip needing only the FTDI board as an extra component

 ### [LED matrix display with driver board](/ledmatrix.html)
 Electronics project.
 The goal was to build a LED matrix display from scratch as an exercise in soldering.